- HCM310 - Healthcare Services and the Consumer

 - HCM413 - Long Term Care Administration

 A study of the principles of nursing home management and assisted living services which examines administrative and staffing functions relating to clients, community, public policy, programming, state and federal laws, and financing.
 Examines post-acute care issues related to seamless transitions along the continuum of patient care.
+Prerequisite: HCM 302 with a grade of C or higher.
 Not for Graduate Credit.
-Restricted to Health Sciences major/minor.
+Restricted to HCM major/minor.

 Credit Hours: 3